Back to top

 Numerator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter with moderate pain at least daily or horrible/excruciating pain at any frequency documented on their target Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) assessment
+Number of long-term care home residents in the denominator with moderate pain at least daily or horrible/excruciating pain at any frequency documented on their Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) target assessment

 Inclusions: